 Whether it’s a friendly face at check in or a taxi driver who’s full of useful tips, nothing beats getting a warm welcome on your travels – and our interactions with local people have a huge impact on how we view countries as a whole.
-This month, we asked our Facebook and Twitter followers to share where they’ve found the most hospitable places around the world.
+We asked our Facebook and Twitter followers to share where they’ve found the most hospitable places around the world.
 Here’s what they said.

 This South American country has been voted among the world’s least friendly tourist destinations in the past – but we’ve always thought Bolivia has been a bit misunderstood.
 And it looks like our readers agree.
 As long as you make an effort to learn some key phrases in the local languages, you’ll find out exactly how hospitable Bolivians can be.
 From the otherworldly Salar de Uyuni to the vast, sapphire-blue Lake Titicaca, the country's spectacular sights make it worth going the extra mile.